 The eclectic exhibition of almost 300 pieces of art was unveiled on the 14th November 2006 by President of Ireland, Mary McAleese.
 Ms. Bewick donated the collection to the State with the proviso that it be permanently exhibited in Waterford where she has chosen WIT’s Walton ICT Building as the ideal setting.
 The work, which spans 7 decades of Ms Bewick’s life from childhood, is shown across three floors around the Walton Building’s central atrium.
 The ground floor houses work from the latest period while the first floor features work from the artist’s middle years and the 2nd floor showcases art from her early years, indeed from the tender age of two.

 At the opening, President McAleese said she was delighted to open the permanent exhibition by an artist who has been painting since 1937 when she was just two years old and added, “The wealth of tapestries, wall hangings, watercolours and sketches, and the sheer variety of media and subjects take us on Pauline’s life journeys - the journeys through physical landscapes as varied as Kerry and the South Pacific, and the interior journeys where emotion and thought, passion and reflection are translated into such intriguing images."

-The Waterford Collection at WIT is open to the general public during normal opening hours and the artist is particularly keen that students, academics, locals and tourists alike enjoy her expression of her life’s journey thus far.
+The Waterford Collection at SETU Waterford is open to the general public during normal opening hours and the artist is particularly keen that students, academics, locals and tourists alike enjoy her expression of her life’s journey thus far.